linuxgruven/Glosure/Tutorial.md

 `dot` is used to execute GreyScript methods.
 It takes 2 to 7 arguments, this first argument is the object, the second is the method name, the third to the seventh are arguments, `(dot (get_shell) 'host_computer')` is the same as GreyScript `get_shell().host_computer`.
 This causes crash if the method you are trying to run does not exist.

-`list` takes any number of arguments, evaluate them in order, and return a list with all of them.
+`array` takes any number of arguments, evaluate them in order, and return a list with all of them.

-`map` takes any even number of arguments, evaluate them in order, and return a map with all of them, each odd one is the key, even one is the value.
+`dict` takes any even number of arguments, evaluate them in order, and return a map with all of them, each odd one is the key, even one is the value.

 `context` takes no arguments and return a map to the current context.
 You should not abuse it.